litestar-org/litestar/docs/usage/testing.rst

 ------------------------

-`Polyfactory <https://github.com/litestar-org/polyfactory>`__ offers an easy and powerful way to generate mock data from pydantic models and dataclasses.
+`Polyfactory <https://github.com/litestar-org/polyfactory>`__ offers an easy and powerful way to generate mock data from Pydantic models and dataclasses.

 Let's say we have an API that talks to an external service and retrieves some data: